NguyenHongQuang116/YOLOv8_Lake_Seg_Kompsat-5/README.md

-This repository provides a guideline for training YOLOv8 lake segmentation using SAR remote sensing of Kompsat-5 (training data included).
+This repository provides a guideline for training YOLOv8 lake segmentation using SAR remote sensing of Kompsat-5 (training data included) based on the original source of https://github.com/ultralytics.
+We deeply thanks for the model development!
+Authors should refer to the official website of ULTRALYTICS for the original model code and instructions. https://docs.ultralytics.com/, https://github.com/ultralytics/ultralytics